markvincze/MsTestTrxLogger/README.md

 ### Getting the binaries

-You can get the binaries either by cloning this repo and building the project, or by downloading them from the release directory ([link](https://github.com/markvincze/MsTestTrxLogger/raw/master/release/MsTestTrxLogger%201.0%20binaries.zip)).
+You can get the binaries either by cloning this repo and building the project, or by downloading them from the [Releases](https://github.com/markvincze/MsTestTrxLogger/releases) page.